SadeepaMedhan/Single-Page-POS-Application/README.md

-# Single Page Point of Sale System
+# Point of Sale System